raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 **Audio Limits:**

-- Maximum length: ~8.4 hours per file
+- Maximum length: ~9.5 hours per prompt (per latest official documentation)
 - File size: Up to 20MB for inline data (Gemini API)

 **When to Choose What:**